-Under the banner of a huge red cross the Crusades sent huge military expeditions against infidels in Asia, killing many innocents on the way.
+Under the banner of a huge red cross the Crusades sent huge military expeditions against infidels in Asia, killing thousands of Jews and other innocents on the way.
 In the centuries to come it would witches and heretics who would die, and Christian violence continued in the great European empires of the 16-19th Centuries.
-Brock and Parker chose an appropriate subtitle for their book: Saving Paradise: How Christianity Traded Love of this World for Crucifixion and Empire.
+Brock and Parker chose an appropriate subtitle for their book: How Christianity Traded Love of this World for Crucifixion and Empire.

 In conclusion I'm reminded of a sign outside a church in Southern California at the beginning of the Iraq War.
 It read: "Christ: Our Commander in Chief."
+Christian imperialists are still very much among us.